2i2c-org/2i2c-org.github.io/content/blog/2024/jupyterhub-binderhub-gesis/index.md

 1. mybinder.org also helps you distribute your *content*, not just the environment for your code to run in.
 Since JupyterHub usually comes with a persistent home directory for the user, [nbgitpuller](https://github.com/jupyterhub/nbgitpuller/) is commonly used for this purpose instead.
 We should explore ways to integrate nbgitpuller (and other ways to distribute content) in the future.
 2. More thorough documentation for how you can recreate what is in the demo for yourself in your own JupyterHub installation.
 3. Better UX for specifying images, including figuring out how to 'save' them for future reuse.
-4. Better compatibility with mybinder.org, particularly in allowing other sources of environments (not just GitHub, but Zenodo, raw git repositories, etc) and URL compatibility
+4. Better compatibility with mybinder.org, particularly in allowing other sources of environments (not just GitHub, but Zenodo, raw git repositories, etc) and URL compatibility.
+5. Better authentication workflow between the frontend and the BinderHub API.

 ## Credit